Heat pump hot water systems: the smart choice for WA homes

 iStore

-Popular all-in-one system:
+A popular all-in-one system:

 - Type: R134a refrigerant

-- COP: Up to 4.0
+- COP: up to 4.0

 - Tank sizes: 180L, 270L